-Be prepared to binge.
-Instant Hotel is a completely addictive Australian show that pits Airbnb home owners against each other.
+Be prepared to binge another reality show.
+Instant Hotel is a completely addictive Australian show that pits Airbnb homeowners against each other.
 A competition like no other, there are 10 teams all vying to be crowned champions and win a trip to the USA.
 It works like this: there are two groups, each with five teams.
 One of the teams hosts and the other four teams (eight people in total) must rotate through the Instant Hotels for 24 hours each.

 The teams must then score the hosts on four criteria.
 The house, the night's sleep, the nearby attractions and value for money.
 They can award a maximum of 10 points so there are 40 points up for grabs in total.
 The show is hosted by the very likeable Luke Jacobz and there is also a guest judge, Juliet Ashworth.
 She is the queen of interior design and casts a critical eye over the house, also scoring it out of ten.
 The twist is that the homeowners also score their guests!

 So far so good.
 But where it really ramps up is with the contestants themselves.
 While some are incredibly nice, almost too nice for their own good, others are downright nasty.
 The game playing is rife with some couples deliberately marking other homes lower in the hopes of scuppering their chances at a win.
 I'm almost ashamed to say it, but the comments, bitchiness and back stabbing is utterly compelling.
 And the more awful the person the more intriguing it becomes to see what their own home is like.
 Which is how you end up binge watching the life out of the show.